Zwift Racing and Categories

 In general I will race on the upper end of Category C or the lower end of Category B. As far as I am concerned Category A is for Watt Cheaters (yes people can cheat) and pure bad asses.

 To Give you an idea of how fast Category A is, here is a Zwift race I did.
-The race consisted of a 4 lap 17.1 mile course 1 significant hill each lap.
+The race consisted of a 4 lap 17.1 mile course with 1 significant hill each lap.
 The first place guy was averaging 472 watts or 6.1 W/KG (Watts per Kilogram of weight).
 I sort of find that effort suspect, but maybe it’s accurate.
-Considering none of the other racers were even close and almost 1oo watts less, it does stick out.
+Considering none of the other racers were even close and almost 100 watts less, it does stick out.
 Obviously M.Posten was sandbagging the race because he should have been a category A rider based on his stats.